 Not realizing she should remain silent, Maria screams.
 The zombies surround her and she's killed.
 Betty tries to be quiet but her quickening heartbeat gives her away.
 She realizes this and races outside, injuring her ankle in the process.
 In the distance, she sees the train rolling by.
 She yells for it to stop and the Templars hear her.

-The engineer brings the train to a halt and tries to help Betty on.
-His conductor father sees the Templars approaching and tries to hurry them.
+The engineer brings the train to a halt and attempts to help Betty board the locomotive.
+His conductor father sees the Templars approaching and tries to hurry them up.
 It's too late - the knights climb onto the train and slaughter everyone on board, including a mother holding a frightened little girl in her arms.

-Seemingly confident he has pulled the proverbial rabbit out of the hat, Ossorio proceeds to imbibe his new creatures, the Templars, with a complete atmosphere, history and legacy.
-He succeeds.
+Confidently pulling the proverbial rabbit out of the hat, Ossorio proceeds to imbibe his new creatures, the Templars...with a complete atmosphere, history and legacy.

-From the haunting Gregorian chants which highlight the rise of the undead, to the undusted medieval horses that carry the zombies nightly for revenge, to the loving slow motion in which Ossorio frames his beasts, Tombs stands as one of the strongest testaments the horror genre has to the strength of originality.
+From the haunting Gregorian chants that highlight the rise of the undead, to the undusted medieval horses that carry the zombies for revenge, to the loving slow motion in which Ossorio frames his beasts, Tombs of the Blind Dead stands as one of the strongest testaments the genre has to the strength of originality.

-In addition, the zombies, with their dark, skeletal features, actually look as if they've risen from their graves.
-Campos' make-up should be commended.
-Also, kudos to whoever thought to have these creatures sort of lightly nibble on their victims.
-Brilliant!
+These zombies, with their dark, skeletel features, actually look as if they've risen from their graves.
+Jose Luis Campos' make-up should be commended.